 INVESTOR UPDATE—Broker, Gary Pevey, Previously Discharged By Mutual Securities For Allegedly Selling Away, Has Been Suspended By FINRA For Twelve Months

-The Wolper Law Firm is currently investigating claims against Gary Pevey, a former Financial Adviser at Mutual Securities in Sacramento, California.
+The Wolper Law Firm, P.A. is currently investigating claims against Gary Pevey, a former Financial Adviser at Mutual Securities in Sacramento, California.
 Gary Pevey has been in the securities industry since the 1990s and previously worked at NFP Advisor Services.

 to publicly available records released by the Financial Industry Regulatory